 Effective Date Supersedes 09/01/13 Issuing Authority Sponsored Programs Administration Responsible Officer Assistant Vice President, Post-Award Administration

 The process by which a Federal or non-Federal awarding sponsor determines that all applicable administrative actions and all required work of the award have been completed by the recipient and sponsor.
 This refers both an internal closeout as well as ensuring external sponsor requirements have been met.

-It is the policy of New York University (NYU, “the University”) to comply with the requirements of the Federal Office of Budget and Management (OMB) Circular A-110, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and other Non-profit Organizations (http://www.whitehouse.gov/omb/circulars_a110/) and Federal Demonstration Project (FDP) - General Terms & Conditions (http://www.nsf.gov/pubs/fdp/fdp405a110.pdf) for financial reporting.
+It is the policy of New York University (NYU, “the University”) to comply with the requirements of the OMB Uniform Guidance and the Federal Demonstration Project (FDP) - General Terms & Conditions for financial reporting.

 Listed below are the responsibilities, procedures and tools available for developing financial reports for sponsors.

 SPA is responsible for submitting all Federal Financial Reports (also known as FFRs).
 These reports are normally submitted on a quarterly, semi-annual or annual basis, as directed by the Federal agency in the Federal Award.
 A final FFR shall be submitted at the completion of the award agreement.
 For final FFRs, the reporting period shall be the end date of the project or grant period.